ysthakur/fred/writeup/writeup.typ

 #smallcaps[Fred] was created to try out this algorithm.
 The implementation can be found at https://github.com/ysthakur/fred.
 The language uses automatic reference counting and is compiled to C. Partly because it is compiled to C and partly because I made it, it involves copious amounts of jank.
 When I have time, I will try to get rid of some of this awfulness, as well as document my code better, but in the meantime, #smallcaps[Fred] is mostly functional (not functional like Haskell, functional like an alcoholic).

-PCRs are stored in buckets.
+PCRs are stored in buckets, which are linked lists.
 Each bucket stores PCRs from only one SCC.
-These buckets are stored in a linked list, and they are kept in sorted order according to their SCC.
+These buckets are themselves stored in a linked list, and they are kept in sorted order according to their SCC.
 Note: while writing this report, I switched to using an array for performance reasons (discussed in @stupid_benchmark).

 There's a `runtime.h` header file that does all the PCR stuff.
 It contains `addPCR`, `removePCR`, and `processAllPCRs` functions.

 When an object's refcount is decremented and it doesn't hit 0, it's added to the list of PCRs using `addPCR` and its `addedPCR` is set to true.
 The next time the object's refcount is decremented, if `addedPCR` is true, there won't be any need to call `addPCR`.

+`removePCR` is called whenever an object's refcount is decremented and hits 0, since it will be freed.
+I could also have chosen to call `removePCR` on an object every time its refcount was incremented (since that means it's cyclic garbage).
+However, this could have resulted in `addPCR` and `removePCR` repeatedly being called over and over on the same object as it was passed around to various places.

+That said, I saw when writing this report that @Bacon_Rajan_concurrent_collection colors objects black whenever their refcounts are incremented (without removing from the list of PCRs).
+This seems like a reasonable optimization, and I could implement it.

 `processAllPCRs` iterates over all the PCR buckets and runs lazy mark scan on each bucket individually.
 When it's done, all PCRs and all PCR buckets are freed.

 `processAllPCRs` buckets is only called at the end of the `main` function.
 In real life, you'd want to throw in a check every time you allocate a new object or something that determines whether or not to collect cycles, but calling `processAllPCRs` only at the end of the program was good enough for the short programs I was testing.
 The user can still insert calls to `processAllPCRs` wherever they want.

+One minor advantage of putting everything into a bucket is that `removePCR` is faster.
+You don't need to search through a single flat list of all PCRs.
+Once you find the right bucket for that PCR's SCC (which is linear in the number of SCCs), you only need to search within that bucket.

+== Disabling the optimization

+For benchmarking, I needed to be able to run code both with and without my optimization.
+So, I added a compiler flag `--lazy-mark-scan-only` to output code that uses base lazy mark scan rather than my algorithm.
+It doesn't actually use lazy mark scan, but it's close enough.
+The only change it makes is treat every type as if they're in the same SCC.
+This means that all objects are put into the same bucket and are scanned together, just as with lazy mark scan.

 = Benchmarks